sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
+- [sketch-find-all-instances-of-symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
 - [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
 - [Sketch Maps](https://github.com/bouchenoiremarc/Sketch-Maps), by Marc Bouchenoire: A Sketch plugin that uses the Mapbox API to fill layers with specific and custom maps.
 - [Alembic](https://alembicforsketch.com), by Awkward: A Sketch plugin to extract a color palette from any layer that contains bitmap data.
 - [Jira Cloud for Sketch](https://sketch.atlassian.com/), by Atlassian: Export designs, assets, and feedback to Jira Cloud.
+- [Sketch Resize](https://github.com/lucaorio/sketch-resize), by Luca Orio: Resize (not scale) multiple layers at once via shortcut.
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
 - [Avocode Sketch Plugin](https://avocode.com), by Avocode Inc.: Sync Sketch designs to Avocode.
 - [Sketch Palette Generator](https://github.com/awkward/sketch-palette-generator), by awkward: Output a JSON colour palette to Sketch 💎